Competing the ‘golden tablets’ of the

 the battle against Darwinian evolution is waged by Theosophy as it is

-staging ground for demonstrating that man did not evolve from matter-or even
+demonstrating that man did not evolve from matter-or even more ignominiously, from

-united by the singular concern with re-divinizing an Earth that had become
+singular concern with re-divinizing an Earth that had become atheized through

-atheized through the runaway triumph of a positivist materialist science that
+the runaway triumph of a positivist materialist science that had reduced god's

 This project would be launched from